-The merits of Ms C's complaint
+The merits of Ms A's complaint

 I've considered all the available evidence and arguments to decide what's fair and reasonable in the circumstances of this complaint.
+I have first considered what the relevant considerations are in this case.